 To the Train Station from Terminal 1

-There is a free shuttle bus which runs from terminal 1 to terminal 2.
-The journey takes under ten minutes but you should allow about 15 to 20 minutes in total to get from terminal T1 to the train station.
+There is a free shuttle bus that runs from Terminal 1 to Terminal 2.
+The journey takes under ten minutes, but you should allow about twenty minutes in total to get from Terminal 1 to the train station.

-As you leave baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the caffe de fiorre coffee bar.
+As you leave the baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the Go Natural snack bar.
 You will then see a sign which guides you to the ramps down to the buses.
-For the shuttle bus it is best to take the ramp down to the right (just before the Europcar car rental desk).
+For the shuttle bus, it is best to take the ramp down to the right (just before the Europcar car rental desk).

-Train tickets can be purchased from the machines on the right-hand-side as you enter the station.
+Train tickets can be purchased from the machines on the right-hand side as you enter the station.
 The machines accept credit cards or cash (Euros).
-I recommend you purchase a T10 multi-trip ticket for this journey, here’s why.

 To the Train Station from Terminal 2